 Benefits and Challenges of IaaS

-IaaS affords the greatest amount of control and flexibility—users can control the entire stack and tailor resource capacity and configurations to meet workload requirements.
+IaaS affords the greatest amount of control and flexibility—users can control the entire infrastructure stack and tailor resource capacity and configurations to meet workload requirements.
 Other advantages of IaaS include high scalability, consumption-based pricing for hardware, and easy resource automation.
 IaaS can pose challenges around cost overruns, security (data, system vulnerabilities, insider threats), multitenancy (sufficient isolation), staff training, and integrating legacy apps with a cloud environment.

 Benefits and Challenges of PaaS